 • how much meat you eat.

-Many of those synchronize nicely with Project Drawdown’s top 5-10 solutions, even though Drawdown’s are not solely focused on personal, individual-level actions.
+Many of those synchronize nicely with Project Drawdown’s top 5-10 solutions, even though Drawdown’s are not focused only on personal, individual-level actions.
 For more details on the Swedish study’s findings, click here (and scroll down to Part II of that post).

 The final suggestion I would add to this list of Personal Actions is to think about which particular sectors or types of climate solutions you are most interested in or passionate about.
 Project Drawdown breaks the sectors down into: Electricity; Food, Agriculture, and Land Use; Industry; Transportation; Buildings; Land (Carbon) Sinks; Coastal and Ocean (Carbon) Sinks; Engineered Carbon Sinks; and Health and Education.
 You also might want to think about the skills, strengths, and resources you have that you can apply to the climate effort.
 Check out Ayana Elizabeth Johnson’s Climate Action Venn Diagram (and her TED talk) to jump-start your brainstorming.
-And OneGreenThing offers a free, quick “Service Superpower Assessment” quiz that could help you identify the “service type that best suits your personality.”
+And OneGreenThing offers a free, quick “Service Superpower Assessment” quiz to enable you identify the “service type that best suits your personality.”
 Tools like these could help you pinpoint specific actions or approaches that are a good match for you and your unique set of interests and attributes.

 Also check out the Climate Action Resources section towards the end of this post for links to tools and resources that provide additional guidance on taking climate actions.